wstrater/spring-cloud-sample/README.md

 # Issue with Spring Cloud Gateway and Hystrix Filter

-I am trying to build a Spring Cloud Gateway server and started getting errors when I added a `Hystrix` filter to a `RouteLocatorBuilder`.
+I am trying to build a Spring Cloud Gateway server and started failing when I added a `Hystrix` filter to a `RouteLocatorBuilder`.

 I am new to Spring WebFlux, Spring Cloud Gateway and the Reactor project so the issue may be somewhere between seat and keyboard but the following